 The Benefits of Three-Quarter Crowns

 These partial crowns offer a snug fit that reduces the chances of decay coming back.
 Because inlays and onlays are one solid piece, they improve the strength of your tooth.
-Three-quarter crowns are also great because they preserve a good deal of natural tooth.
+Three-quarter crowns are also great because they preserve a good deal of natural teeth.

 Contact your dental office to learn more about the restorative options available to you such as the strong and beautiful three-quarter crowns.